annotell/public-docs/docs-src/docs/annotation-integration/review.md

 When posting a review, the API expects feedback data as well as a boolean `accepted` that indicates whether the quality is perceived as sufficient or not.
 The API also expects an enum `workflow` that details how the improvement should happen.
 For a rejected review and the workflow 'correct', a single correction task is triggered, with no follow-up Review task.
 The completed Correction task becomes the new delivered Annotation.

 :::caution
-This integration API is currently limited to reviewing delivered annotations, the possible values of these input parameters are thus limited to `accepted=true` and `workflow="correct"`.
+This integration API is currently limited to rejecting delivered annotations, the possible values of these input parameters are thus limited to `accepted=false` and `workflow="correct"`.
 They are included in the interface at this stage in order to allow future expansions on the available use cases, workflows and actions.
 :::